 Footer text can be edited directly in the email editor.

-For transactional emails, Jilt localizes the email footers required for CAN-SPAM compliance.
+For order receipts, Jilt localizes the email footers required for CAN-SPAM compliance.
 We automatically include the info in the following languages, depending on the customer's browser language:

 We're continuing to add to our collection of footer translations so if you have certain languages in mind that you'd like us to support please let us know 😄